adam-mcdaniel/blog/content/posts/2023-08-06---Compilers-For-The-Future/index.md

 |:--:|
 ||

-[I also investigated some interesting properties of the architecture (and other variants of the VM as well) in a research project for one of my graduate classes.](https://github.com/adam-mcdaniel/program-evolution) The simple Turing tape architecture is surprisingly well suited to genetic algorithms: the program can take an existing Sage program and optimize the compiled output for a given fitness function, or it can evolve a VM program from scratch to maximize a fitness function.
+I also investigated some interesting properties of the architecture (and other variants of the VM as well) in a research project for one of my graduate classes.
+[I wrote a program which evolves compiled Sage programs.](https://github.com/adam-mcdaniel/program-evolution) The simple Turing tape architecture is surprisingly well suited to genetic algorithms: the evolutionary program not only has the capability to optimize the compiled output of existing Sage code based on a user-defined fitness function, but it can also evolve VM programs from scratch.

 The results of the genetic algorithm were very interesting: one test program's code size (a simple factorial example) shrunk by 20%!
 An implementation of quicksort shrunk by 2.4%, a much more reasonable but not insignificant result.
-This was very simple to implement as well: the VM was implemented in Python and ran the test programs against a function which monitored the VM's input and output buffers.
+This was very simple to implement as well.
+The VM was implemented in Python, and the user-defined fitness function just executes the program and checks the input and output buffers against the expected values for random inputs.

 |Factorial Program Before|Factorial Program After|
 |:---:|:---:|